Heroes (Helena Paparizou song)

-"Heroes" is a single by the Greek singer and Eurovision Song Contest winner, Helena Paparizou.
-The song was specially written to be the official theme song of the 2006 European Championships in Athletics, held in Paparizou's home town Gothenburg.
-The song is featured on Helena's second international album The Game of Love, which was released on November 15, 2006 in Scandinavia.
+"Heroes" is a song by singer and Eurovision Song Contest winner, Helena Paparizou.
+It was the official theme song of the 2006 European Championships in Athletics, held in Paparizou's home town Gothenburg.
+The song is featured on Paparizou's second international album The Game of Love, which was released on 15 November 2006 in Scandinavia.

-The song is mainly in English, but does contain some Spanish lyrics such as 'viva los heros' — cognate with 'long live the heroes' — and with very little Greek such as 'Nikes gia panta' — which means 'victories forever'.
+The song is mainly in English, but does contain some Spanish lyrics such as 'viva los heros' — cognate with 'long live the heroes' — and Greek lyrics such as 'Nikes gia panta' — which means 'victories forever'.

 "Heroes" was released in August 2006 in Sweden; becoming Paparizou's fifth Swedish single release.
 It was her first single which debuted at number one position in the Swedish Singles Chart and second to peak at number one.
 When "Heroes" entered the charts Paparizou's previous single "Mambo!" was still charting.
-On September 10, 2006, the song entered the Swedish hitlist Svensktoppen.
+On 10 September 2006, the song entered the Swedish hitlist Svensktoppen.